 the task engine also supports running SELECT queries as batch tasks.

-Nearly all SELECT capabilities are available in the MSQ task engine, with certain exceptions listed on the Known
+Nearly all SELECT capabilities are available in the multi-stage query (MSQ) task engine, with certain exceptions listed on the Known

 issues page.
 This allows great flexibility to apply transformations, filters, JOINs,